Muga silk: History

 Although Silk was cultivated and woven by women all around Assam, the silk clothes of a particular place named Sualkuchi achieved much fame during the Kamarupa as well as Ahom rule.
 Sualkuchi is said to have been established in the 11th Century by King Dharma Pala of the Pala dynasty that ruled western Assam from 900 AD to about 1100 AD.
 Dharmapala, the story goes, brought 26 weaver families from Tantikuchi in Barpeta to Sualkuchi and created a weavers' village close to modern-day Guwahati.
-Silk was given royal patronage during that period and Sualkuchi was made an important centre of Silk weaving.
-The Hand-loom industry of Sualkuchi encompasses cotton textile, silk textile as well as Khadi cloth which are, in fact, traditional cloth endowing high social and moral value in and outside the state.
-However, Sualkuchi is well known for silk textiles both mulberry and muga silk.
-In fact muga, "the golden fibre" is produced only in Assam and it has also tremendous export potentiality.
-Such activities are intimately linked with the culture and tradition of the Assamese people since long past.
+Silk was given royal patronage during that period, and Sualkuchi was made an important centre of Silk weaving.
+The handloom industry of Sualkuchi encompasses cotton textiles, silk textiles, as well as Khadi cloth, which are, in fact, traditional cloth endowing high social and moral value in and outside the state.
+However, Sualkuchi is well known for silk textiles, both mulberry and muga silk.
+In fact, muga, "the golden fibre", is produced only in Assam, and it also has tremendous export potential.
+Such activities have been intimately linked with the culture and tradition of the Assamese people for a long time.

-Muga silk was recognized as a protected geographical indication (GI) in 2007, and was granted a GI logo for trademark purposes in 2014.
+Muga silk was recognised as a protected geographical indication (GI) in 2007, and was granted a GI logo for trademark purposes in 2014.
 The logo has been registered with the Assam Science Technology and Environment Council.

 The Central Silk Board of India has been granted the authority to inspect muga silk products, certify their authenticity and allow producers to use the GI logo.
 This board is also involved in R&D and infrastructure development for Assamese silk, including muga, through the Central Muga Eri Research & Training Institute (CMER&TI) in Jorhat, Assam.

 In 2015, Adarsh Gupta K of Nagaraju's research team at Centre for DNA Fingerprinting and Diagnostics, Hyderabad, India, discovered the complete sequence and the protein structure of muga silk fibroin and published it in Nature Scientific Reports.

 India produced 158 tonnes of muga silk in FY 2014–15, out of which 136 tonnes were produced in Assam.
 India's total silk output in the same period amounted to 28,708 tonnes.